masterbatcoderman10/Segmentation-Trainer/README.md

     model_save_path='model.pth', # Optional - Defaults to "./model.pth", if set, the model will be saved to the specified path.
 )
 ```

+## Demonstration

+If you'd like to view and try out the segmentation trainer, you can find examples for both binary and multi-class segmentation in the `/tests` directory.
+These are comprehensive examples that fully demonstrate the capability of the trainer.

+As a bonus you can also find a specialized U-Net using a VGG network as the encoder, as well as some loss functions.

 ## Improvements